"The fastest train I ever did ride,

 One more pop version to close with - Guthrie's fellow Oklahoman and 50s superstar singer Patti Page:

 This would seem to be the inspiration for the Everlys.
-The arrangement Page is using here combines a touch of the old-timey with the harmonica but otherwise goes for the full-on 50s pop orchestra and chorus - nice version nonetheless.
+The arrangement Page is using here combines a touch of the old-timey with the harmonica but otherwise goes for the full-on 50s pop orchestra and chorus - nice version nonetheless from 1965.

 "Who's Gonna Shoe Your Pretty Little Foot?" and its associated songs represent much of what I like about folk music and explains why this blog just keeps going and going.
 The variations are all interesting musically entertaining, even the 50s pop versions.
 I could wish that more of today's acoustic songwriters would more frequently mine the rich and largely untouched veins of American folk gold for some of their melodies and themes.